unprofession-al/bpmon/README.md

     #                 need to be 'OK'
     # * MINPERCENT x:  As 'MIN', but in percent.
     operation: OR
+    # Again, a 'responsible' string can be specified in order not to inherit
+    # from the parent BP.
+    responsible: infra.team@example.com
     # And now the processes.
 Host and service relate to how you named those
     # things in your Icinga2 setup.
     services: